-Roger Furlong, MD is an ophthalmologist practicing at Rocky Mountain Eye Center, Missoula, MT for 30 years specializing in glaucoma, cataract and intraocular lens problems.
-Dr. Furlong is Adjunct Professor of Ophthalmology and Visual Sciences at the John A Moran Eye Center, University of Utah, and on the Board of Directors for Eye Corps.
-He and wife Heidi travel to Africa and globally with Eye Corps and Moran Eye Center outreach teams performing sight-restoring surgery and training local physicians to improve care in underserved regions.
+Roger Furlong, MD is an ophthalmologist practicing for the past 30 years at Rocky Mountain Eye Center in Missoula, MT, specializing in glaucoma, cataract and intraocular lens problems.
+Dr. Furlong is Adjunct Professor of Ophthalmology and Visual Sciences at the Moran Eye Center at the University of Utah, and is on the Board of Directors for Eye Corps.
+He and wife Heidi travel to Africa and globally with Eye Corps and the Moran Eye Center outreach teams, performing sight-restoring surgery and training local physicians to improve care in underserved regions.
 In his spare time, while he likes to believe he is a terror to the fish of the region, they are largely indifferent.

 Dr. Japhet Bright Boniface

-My name is Dr. Japhet Bright Boniface (MDRU, MMed Ophthalmology TZ).
-I graduated with a Master of Medicine in Ophthalmology October 2013 from Tumaini University KCM Collage.
-I have working experience in the field of ophthalmology for 7 years working on limited resources setting but manage to help the community.
-I have been volunteering in different eye camps and outreaches at Tanzania.
-I have managed all of this due to good friends who wants to help the community in need of restoring vision due to avoidable blindness.
-Some of the friends are like Eye Corps.
+Dr. Japhet Bright Boniface (MDRU, MMed Ophthalmology TZ) graduated with a Master of Medicine in Ophthalmology in October 2013 from Tumaini University KCM Collage.
+Japhet has working experience in the field of ophthalmology for over 7 years, working in a limited resources setting, while managing to help the community.
+Japhet has been volunteering in different eye camps and outreaches in Tanzania for many years, managing to do so with the encouragement and support of good friends such as Eye Corps.
+All with the like-mind of wanting to help a community in need of restoring vision due to avoidable blindness.

-Jane Durcan MD is an adjunct professor of ophthalmology at the Moran Eye Center at the University of Utah.
+Jane Durcan, MD is an adjunct professor of ophthalmology at the Moran Eye Center at the University of Utah.
 She received her medical degree from Baylor College of Medicine and completed an ophthalmology residency at the University of Utah.
-Additional training included fellowships in neuro-ophthalmology at the University of Iowa, and glaucoma fellowships at the Moran Eye Center with Alan Crandall MD and at the Devers Eye Institute with Mike Van Buskirk MD.
+Additional training included fellowships in neuro-ophthalmology at the University of Iowa, and glaucoma fellowships at the Moran Eye Center with Alan Crandall, MD and at the Devers Eye Institute with Mike Van Buskirk, MD.
 She did an additional 3 months of glaucoma training at Moorfields Eye Hospital in London England.
-She was an associate professor of ophthalmology at the Moran Eye Center from until from 1987 until 2001 and then was in private practice at the Spokane Eye Clinic in Spokane Washington until 2015.
+She was an associate professor of ophthalmology at the Moran Eye Center from 1987 to 2001, moving on to private practice at the Spokane Eye Clinic in Spokane Washington until 2015.
 She is thrilled to be able to continue to fulfill her passion for providing eye care to those in need and also helping to train the next generation of ophthalmologists through her current work with Eye Corps.

 Lisa is a registered nurse with 28 years of ophthalmic nursing in preoperative, recovery and circulating areas for ophthalmic surgeries and has extensive ophthalmic outreach experience with Eye Corps and Moran Global Outreach.
 She is the Lead Registered Nurse on all Eye Corps trips.
 She is involved in logistics and planning of outreach trips, as well as nursing education.
 She is currently employed by the University of Utah Moran Eye Center in an ophthalmic registered nurse capacity.